lambdaclass/erlings/otp/shopping_cart/README.md

 ## Exercise

 In this exercise we are going to model a shopping cart.
-You can put items inside it (an item is just a tuple `{ItemName, Price}`) and ask him for the total cost of all the items.
+You can put items inside it (an item is just a tuple `{ItemName, Price}`) and ask it for the total cost of all the items.

 So, using a [gen_server](http://erlang.org/doc/man/gen_server.html), write the following functions: